[This is a talk I recently gave at The Frankfurt Conversation 2019 by MOI Global.]

 Second driver: A reasonable purchase multiple: in the best case scenario, you want to purchase a property with a low multiple, which results in an instant capital gain when you mark it up to fair value.

 Third driver: Leverage: the more debt you have, the less equity you have to employ, which of course boosts your after-tax return on equity.
 With debt, you also have a yield from paying back the principle.
 This builds up equity.
 But over time, this reduces your returns, so you might need to re-finance periodically to keep equity low.
-Personally, I’m not a big fan of leverage.
+Personally, I’m not a huge fan of leverage.
 But if you operate with a large enough margin of safety, leverage makes sense and boosts your returns.

 What’s important to note is that I don’t view price increases as a driver.
 For a lot of real estate investors, this is their main goal and their main performance driver.
 In contrast, my main goal is to grow the underlying fundamentals.
 When rent increases by 10%, the value increases by 10%, because I keep the valuation multiple constant.
 That means that I only consider value increases when there is a corresponding rent increase.
 If a value increase is not based on fundamentals, I view it as speculation and don’t consider it.